sass/sass/proposal/color-4-new-spaces-js.changes.md

 * In `change`, adjust algorithm for differentiating `hwb` from `hsl` when only `hue` and no `space` is specified.

+* In `change` for legacy colors, emit a `color-4-api` warning if a non-alpha channel is explicitly null and no space is set.

 * In procedure for Changing a Component Value, specify that `undefined` values should return the `initialValue`.